 You know the statistics, the lowest labor participation rate.

-Anyway, so what he did is he would get his local government to build the infrastructure, the sewers, the roads, electrical grids with taxpayer money, and they would invest it.
+Anyway, so what he did is he would get his local government to build the infrastructure, the sewers, the roads, electrical grids, with taxpayer money, and they would invest it.

 They'd move there.

-And he got one big hang on.
+And he got one big.

 And he got one big business after another.

-Government spent money, you're right.
+Government spent money.

 And now their tax revenues are going through the roof because he had enough sense to invest.